|Core Rules||•||Races||•||Powers||•||Character Sheet|

 Impact Two items cost about 20 silver coins, which is also 1⁄2 of a gold coin.

 The least skilled laborers earn 20 silver coins in four weeks (half a month).
 An adventurer visiting a large town or city might find a job with significant danger in exchange for 20 silver coins.

 The items that can be purchased in this price range are commonplace but getting expensive.
 Goods at this price range include a kilogram of cast iron, dried tree fruit, milk, or butter.
-This price range can buy a day's prepared lordly food, a ewe, boar, or billy goat, a hat, a hemp apron, a linen tunic, or a quiver.
+This price range can buy a day's prepared lordly food, a ewe, boar, or billy goat, a hat, a hemp apron, a wool vest or gambeson, a linen tunic, or a quiver.
 This price range can also buy a large tool such as a pick axe, crowbar, or spinning wheel.
 Pearls cost 20 silver coins for a nice 24-carat one.
 Enrolling a child as a crafter's apprentice costs 20 silver coins.

 Impact Three items cost about 80 silver coins, which is also 2 gold coins.

 The least skilled laborers earn 2 gold coins in two months.
 An adventurer would need some fame in a large city to find a job with enough danger to pay in gold coins.